ufarooq/IPFSLite/README.md

 * Disable Pubsub Feature (Note Configuration)
 In the current version of the application the pubsub feature of IPFS is enabled by default, even when the user does not require it.
-Reason is, that the pubsub feature is required by the application features "Send Data" and "WebRTC Telephony".
+Reason is, that the pubsub feature is required by the application features **Send Data** and "WebRTC Telephony".
 Nevertheless the user should have the possibility to switch off "pubsub" with the consequence that unofficial IPFS features do not work anymore.

 ### Issues
 This section contains a set of general issues handling with IPFS.